AstrobioMike/GL-images/README.md

 Created the subdirectory "methylseq-wf-bismark", added the Dockerfile.

-Logged into my quay.io account
+Logged into my quay.io account and did the following:

 - made a new repository called 'gl-methylseq-wf-bismark'
 - set to Public
 - selected link to a GitHub Repository Push
 - selected this repository, GL-images
 - set to "Trigger only on branches and tags matching a regular expression", and entered `tags/methylseq-wf-bismark`
     - if i want to trigger an auto-build, i can use that tag, otherwise can just manually trigger build on quay (which won't be that often)
 - left checked "Tag manifest with the branch or tag name"
 - unchecked "Add `latest` tag if on default branch
 - entered this as tag template: `${commit_info.short_sha}`
 - selected this as location of Dockerfile: `/methylseq-wf-bismark/Dockerfile`
 - selected this as context: `/methylseq-wf-bismark`

 ![image](https://user-images.githubusercontent.com/13923308/225208945-667ed751-b95a-4245-a36c-d2ce40bbbd9c.png)